Are baby strollers allowed in the Museum?

 How can I find out about the Whitney’s collection?

 View the Collection pages.
-There are also numerous publications that picture and describe the collection, which are available for purchase at the Museum Store.
+There are also numerous publications that picture and describe the collection, which are available for purchase at the Museum Shop.

 How do I find out about a specific work in the Whitney’s collection?